mautic/developer-documentation-new/docs/plugins/data.rst

 Entities and schema
 =====================

 Mautic uses :xref:`Doctrine ORM` to define the schema.
 Plugins define their schema using entity classes stored in its ``Entity`` directory.
-Schema is defined for the entity through Doctrine's :xref:`PHP static function mapping<Doctrine ORM PHP mapping>` or :xref:`annotations<Doctrine ORM annotations>`.
+Define the schema for the entity through Doctrine's :xref:`PHP static function mapping<Doctrine ORM PHP mapping>` or :xref:`annotations<Doctrine ORM annotations>`.

 .. warning:: You use the PHP mapping or annotations.
-It cannot use a mix of the two.
+You can't use a mix of the two.

 Entity PHP static function mapping
 -----------------------------------

 You can build the schema through Doctrine's ``Doctrine\ORM\Mapping\Builder\ClassMetadataBuilder`` class.
 Refer to :xref:`Doctrine ORM PHP mapping` for methods available.
-Mautic also provides a decorated ``ClassMetadataBuilder`` class through ``Mautic\CoreBundle\Doctrine\Mapping\ClassMetadataBuilder`` that is described below.
+Mautic also provides a decorated ``ClassMetadataBuilder`` class through ``Mautic\CoreBundle\Doctrine\Mapping\ClassMetadataBuilder`` described below.

 .. code-block:: php